-Once a policy’s limit is reached, umbrella insurance (or excess liability insurance) provides additional funds for claims made on general liability, commercial auto, or employer’s liability insurance.
+Once a policy’s limit is reached, commercial umbrella insurance provides additional coverage for liability claims made on general liability, commercial auto, or employer’s liability insurance.

 Lawsuits can be extremely expensive for any manufacturing business – even to the point where the costs exceed your policy limits.
 Umbrella insurance, also called excess liability insurance for manufacturers, provides coverage when the limit is reached on another liability policy.
 It often costs less to purchase umbrella insurance than it would to purchase higher limits on the underlying policy.

 This policy supplements the coverage offered by: